2017 Night of the Owl

-He assumed his duties on August 23, 2006 when he became the third person to hold the Sports Information Director title at Rice, following Bill Whitmore and Bill Cousins and oversees all Owls athletic communications and publicity efforts while serving as the primary contact for football as well as men's and women's tennis.
+He assumed his duties on August 23, 2006 when he became the third person to hold the Sports Information Director title at Rice, following Bill Whitmore (1950-84) and Bill Cousins (1984-2006).
+Pool guides athletic communications and publicity efforts for the Owls while serving as the primary contact for football as well as men's and women's tennis.

-In his time at Rice, he has coordinated the Owls efforts to move their media information away from printed materials to interactive web initiatives as well as developing a broader overall reach through sport-specific Facebook and Twitter initiatives with a heavy emphasis on video.
+In his time at Rice, he has coordinated the Owls efforts to move their media information away from printed materials as well as developing a broader overall reach through sport-specific Facebook and Twitter initiatives with a heavy emphasis on video.

 In 2011, he oversaw the redesign and relaunch of Riceowls.com while also writing and co-producing a five-part documentary on the 100th season of Rice Football.

-In 2010, he assumed administrative responsibility of the Owls' video productions and oversaw the creative aspects of Owls Insider, a half-hour show on Fox Sports Houston and has also appeared on Comcast Sports Houston and Root Sports Sothwest.
-That same year he was responsible for the expansion of Owlvision's baseball webcast production as well as the first-ever webcast of the C-USA outdoor track and field championship.
+In 2010, he assumed administrative responsibility of the Owls' video productions and oversaw the creative aspects of Owls Insider, a half-hour show which debuted on Fox Sports Houston and has also appeared on Comcast Sports Houston and Root Sports Sothwest.
+That same year he was responsible for the expansion of OwlVision's baseball webcast production as well as the first-ever webcast of the C-USA outdoor track and field championships in 2011.

 In 2006, his publicity efforts enabled a previously unknown sophomore wide receiver, Jarett Dillard, to become one of three finalists for the Biletnikoff Award finalist.
 In 2008 Dillard became Rice's first Football Writers All American in 50 years.

-He served as Media Coordinator for the 2010 NCAA Men's South Basketball Regional at Reliant Stadium and was Local Media Coordinator for the 2011 Men's Final Four and will reprise that role again in the spring of 2016.
+He served as Media Coordinator for the 2010 and 2015 NCAA Men's South Basketball Regionals in Houston.
+He served as the Local Media Coordinator for the 2011 Men's Final Four and will reprise that role again in the spring of 2016.

 He first came to Houston in the fall of 1985 when he joined the Houston Astros as the assistant director of public relations.
 He remained with the Astros through the spring of 1992 when he was selected to create the media relations department of the expansion Florida Marlins.
 He returned to the Astros in 1998 before entering private business in 1999.